Paulette In the Georgia Legislature

 Paulette is a businesswoman.
-She launched a successful marketing company in 1988 at the age of 21, during a time when there weren’t many women-owned businesses.
-She grew the company into a multi-million dollar business, creating hundreds of jobs in her local community.
+She launched a successful marketing company in 1988 at the age of 21, a time when there weren’t many women-owned businesses.
+She grew the company into a multi-million-dollar business, creating hundreds of jobs in her local community.

-In 2000, Paulette ran for the Board of Education in her local community.
-She won the election and served on the Board of Education until 2008.
+In 2000, Paulette was elected to the Board of Education in her local community and served until 2008.